 Like other cities around the world, Suva has varying properties for low to medium and higher-income earners.
 An urban drift from rural and maritime areas to Suva and a housing demand outweighed by supply has put pressure on an already high density in the Greater Suva Area.

-Common property types include multi-storey executive apartments, single dwellings, buildings of rental units by the Public Rental Board and poorly-constructed structures common within informal settlements.
+Common property types include apartments and flats, houses, buildings of rental units by the Public Rental Board and poorly-constructed structures common within informal settlements.

-Eminent neighbourhoods include Muanikau and Domain, Princess Rd, Namadi Heights, Nasese and Suva Point, while lower-income areas include Cunningham, Tamavua and informal settlements along the Tamavua River, Jittu Estate and Omkar.
-Laucala Bay, Laucala Beach, Nakasi, Valelevu and Nasinu provide some of the largest residential inventory, with a mix of varying property types, including commercial.
+Eminent neighbourhoods include Muanikau and Domain, Princess Rd, Namadi Heights and Ragg Street, Nasese and Suva Point, while middle-to-lower-income areas include Cunningham, Tamavua and informal settlements along the Tamavua River, Jittu Estate and Omkar.
+Laucala Bay, Laucala Beach, Nakasi, Valelevu and Nasinu provide some of Suva's largest residential inventory, with a mix of varying property types, including commercial.

 Suva has the highest rate of real estate activity, with real estate services in abundance from different Suva realtors and realty firms.

 There is also an abundance of properties in nearby Nausori and the small municipality of Lami, located at the gatway to the capital city.